wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 ECS support is partial.
 No UART / Cassette.
-On the older DS-LITE/PHAT, a minimal ECS page-flipping scheme will let you play all the commercial ECS games including
+The older DS-LITE/PHAT can only support a minimal ECS page-flipping scheme will let you play all the commercial ECS games including
 World Series Baseball (without voice), MindStrike, Jetsons and Scooby Doo Maze Chase.
 On the DSi or above running with extra memory, a full page-flipping scheme is employed and it should play anything you throw at it (and World Series will have voice).
 Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
-Larger page flipping/bankswitched homewbrew games will not run.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS

 License :
 -----------------------
-Copyright (c) 2021-2022 Dave Bernazzani (wavemotion-dave)
+Copyright (c) 2021-2023 Dave Bernazzani (wavemotion-dave)

 Copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without